mefchristiansen/MarcusEFC.github.io/_projects/youtube-to-spotify.md

 ## Clients / Authentication

-In order to get your liked Youtube videos and to add tracks to a Spotify playlist of yours, this script interfaces with APIs.
+In order to to be able to get your liked Youtube videos and to add tracks to a Spotify playlist of yours, this script interfaces with APIs.

-To request your liked Youtube videos, this script uses the [Youtube API](https://developers.google.com/youtube/v3), and [Google's API Python client](https://github.com/googleapis/google-api-python-client) to make it easier to interface with the API.
+To request liked Youtube videos, this script uses the [Youtube API](https://developers.google.com/youtube/v3), and [Google's API Python client](https://github.com/googleapis/google-api-python-client) to make it easier to interface with the API.

 To add songs to your Spotify, this script uses the [Spotify Web API](https://developer.spotify.com/documentation/web-api/) and the [Spotipy](https://github.com/plamere/spotipy) Python library.